jorgebucaran/nvm.fish/README.md

 ## Usage

-This will download the latest Node.js release tarball from the [official mirror](https://nodejs.org/dist), extract it to <code>[\$XDG_CONFIG_HOME](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html#variables)/nvm</code> and modify your `$PATH` so it can be used immediately.
-Learn more about the Node.js release schedule [here](https://github.com/nodejs/Release).
+Download and switch to the latest Node.js release.

 ```fish
 nvm use latest
 ```

+> **Note:** This downloads the latest Node.js release tarball from the [official mirror](https://nodejs.org/dist), extracts it to <code>[\$XDG_CONFIG_HOME](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html#variables)/nvm</code> and modifies your `$PATH` so it can be used immediately.
+Learn more about the Node.js release schedule [here](https://github.com/nodejs/Release).

-This will download and use the latest LTS (long-term support) Node.js release.
+Download and switch to the latest LTS (long-term support) Node.js release.

 ```
 nvm use lts
 ```

-You can create a `.nvmrc` file in the root of your project (or any parent directory) and run `nvm` to use the version in it.
-We'll attempt to find the nearest `.nvmrc` file, traversing the directory tree from the current working directory upwards.
+You can create a `.nvmrc` file in the root of your project (or any parent directory) and run `nvm` to use the version in it. `nvm` will try to find the nearest `.nvmrc` file, traversing the directory tree from the current working directory upwards.

 ```fish
 node -v > .nvmrc
 nvm
 ```

-Running `nvm` in any subdirectory of a directory with a `.nvmrc` file uses the version from that file.
-Likewise, running `nvm use <version>` will update that `.nvmrc` file with the indicated version.
+Run `nvm` in any subdirectory of a directory with an `.nvmrc` file to switch to the version from that file.
+Similarly, running `nvm use <version>` updates that `.nvmrc` file with the specified version.

 ```
 ├── README.md